promodeagro/notes/AI-productmanager.md

 Question: How do you effectively communicate complex AI concepts to non-technical stakeholders?

 Answer: I believe in using clear and concise language when communicating complex concepts.
 I break down technical jargon into layman's terms and use visual aids, such as diagrams or prototypes, to aid understanding.
 I actively listen to stakeholders' questions and concerns, providing relevant examples to illustrate the benefits and challenges of AI solutions.

+indusind bank - my phone is 9963111687, i have paid the credit card payment just withing 2 Days of statement generated , but is fined with 27000 charges , and on top of it many collection agent followups.
+I tried to talk customer service , but IVR has no option to talk with anyone.
+I have mailed to multiple email ids - got response like "Service Reference Number 68421366" , did send many mails thereafter , but not getting any results.
+I am sorry to grab your attention in public forum , but i see no other option.
+So far indus experience been good , and this time its very disappointing.
+Please help.

+This issue is not resolved , there were some 1000 rs gap , one emi amound later generated , i paid 399000 of 4L , and charged 27000 rs for 1000, This insane , cruel , and I am going to close my relationship with indus bank and I am super sad - nobody cares mails , customer support is just to automated robot seems , I really wish indus bank become more human.